Keilub/helloitscaleb/content/projects/7-cultivate.md

 The Cultivate 2024 trade booth design proved to be a resounding success.
 The "Modern but Nostalgic" theme resonated with attendees, fostering positive interactions and generating a significant amount of interest in the SePRO brand and products.
 The repurposed carnival game not only served as a conversation starter but also demonstrated the company's commitment to fun and engagement.
 By combining nostalgic elements with a modern aesthetic, we were able to capture the essence of the SePRO brand and achieve significant engagement at the Cultivate event.

 ## By the Numbers
-* Initial design spend of $15,000+ that lead to the setting up of 2 new distributors and an overall return of investment of $537,000+
+* Initial design spend of $15,000+ that lead to the setting up of 2 new distributors and an overall return on investment of $537,000+
 * 1,100+ Unique visitors to the booth that lead to new leads and future partnerships.
 * 500+ new and unique signups to the SePRO Insider Newsletter.
-* Updated trade show look that lead to renewed excitement for the brand and caught the attention of major distributors and greenhouse managers that solidified the companies position in the market.
+* Updated trade show look that led to renewed excitement for the brand and caught the attention of major distributors and greenhouse managers solidifying the company's position in the market.

 ![Photo](/images/Booth1.jpg)
 <div class="page__gallery__wrapper">